Review: Kris 'Tanto' Paronto's 'The Patriot's Creed'

 He highlights those values by pointing to people who have exemplified them while under fire on a battlefield, while facing levels of personal adversity that most people cannot fathom, or both.

-He names Pararescue Jumper Master Sergeant Joseph “Scott” Gearen, Rob Jaber, Ben Morgan (former Ranger), Sergeant Isreal Matos, USMC Ret., Army Sergeant First Class Alwyn C. “Al” Cashe, Dan Laguna (former Green Beret), Ryan Doltz (New Jersey National Guard KIA June 5, 2004, while deployed in Iraq), Tom Block (former Ranger) and others, to show us the way and to remind us that victory is possible, even against all odds.
+He names Pararescue Jumper Master Sgt.
+Joseph “Scott” Gearen, Rob Jaber, Ben Morgan (former Ranger), Sgt.
+Isreal Matos, USMC Ret.
+Army Sgt.
+1st Class Alwyn C. “Al” Cashe, Dan Laguna (former Green Beret), Ryan Doltz (New Jersey National Guard KIA June 5, 2004, while deployed in Iraq), Tom Block (former Ranger), and others to show us the way and to remind us that victory is possible, even against all odds.

 But it requires a determination to live up to the Army Values when people are watching and when they are not; whether you are in a crowd or all alone; whether you are in a bunker or an office building.

 Ultimately, The Patriot’s Creed is about learning how to take responsibility for one’s self, one’s team, and one’s country.
-Such responsibility takes sacrifice, but the myriad examples listed by Paronto remind us that individuals in situations unimaginable for all their disadvantages, have answered the call and won the fight.
+Such responsibility takes sacrifice, but the myriad examples listed by Paronto remind us that individuals in situations unimaginable for all their disadvantages have answered the call and won the fight.

-Paronto reminds us, too, that overarching in mind is the maxim spoken by Christ, “Greater love has no one that this; to lay down one’s life for one’s friends.”
+Paronto reminds us, too, that overarching in his mind is the maxim spoken by Christ, “Greater love has no one that this; to lay down one’s life for one’s friends.”
 (John 15:13 NIV)

 AWR Hawkins is an award-winning Second Amendment columnist for Breitbart News and the writer/curator of Down Range with AWR Hawkins, a weekly newsletter focused on all things Second Amendment, also for Breitbart News.
 He is the political analyst for Armed American Radio.
 Follow him on Twitter: @AWRHawkins.
 Reach him directly at awrhawkins@breitbart.com.
 Sign up to get Down Range at breitbart.com/downrange.